Overview of Plan C - Matching

 - What is Plan C - Matching?

 It is an optional, supplemental retirement plan which allows you to contribute to a tax-deferred retirement plan with the university matching a portion of your contribution and/or to an after-tax Roth with no university match.

 - How much does CWRU contribute to the tax-deferred option?

 The university will match 50 percent of your contribution up to the first 4 percent of your salary.
 For example, let's say your salary is $2,000 per month.
 If you invest $100 (or 5 percent) of your pay, the University will match 50 percent of $80 (4 percent of contributed salary), contributing $40.
 A total of $140 will go into your supplemental retirement account each month.

 - How will it grow?

 The interest and dividends you earn on your Plan C retirement contribution will grow tax-deferred until your retirement.
 Since all your earnings are reinvested without taxation, your savings will compound faster.
 You choose the mix of investments in your Plan C - Matching account, and the growth of your account will depend upon the type of funds you choose.

 - How do I begin?

 You will need Salary Reduction Agreement form.
-Benefit forms can be obtained on-line as well as in the Benefits office on the second floor of Crawford Hall.
+Benefit forms can be obtained on-line as well as in the Benefits Office of Human Resources, Crawford Hall, room 320.
 In addition you will need to complete the on-line enrollment enrollment for the investment firm.

 - What if I already have a supplemental retirement account?

 You must still enroll in the Plan C - Matching tax-deferred option to receive the university match.

 - How long do I have to work for the university before I am able to participate in Plan C - Matching?